Until around 1900, wristwatches were most popular among women. Men preferred pocket watches.

 Apple made a similar pitch when it launched Apple Watch.

-Wouldn’t it be so much more convenient to check your texts, e-mails, or weather, on the go, if you didn’t have to fish out your smartphone from your pocket every time?
+Wouldn’t it be so much more convenient to check your texts, e-mails, or weather, on the go, if you didn’t have to fish out your phone from your pocket every time?

 That’s what I thought.
 And that’s why I’d have bought it.
 Besides, it’s a more tactile product than the other Apple offerings as it has retained some of the features of the rotary watch.